wafaFe/Task_For_Rutilea/README.md

-# Sending camera image to server
+# Sending camera image from client to server
 ## About
 Programs to send image from a Raspberry pi Client to a server On-premiss(linux PC).
 ### Required Environment to run this project : <br/>